Best Electric Bikes for Ottawa (2026): 10 Picks by Rider Type

 Ottawa’s NCC pathway network was not designed for cargo bikes — but the Pulse makes it work anyway.
 A 50 kg rear rack handles every errand that would otherwise require a car: Costco runs at Trainyards, Skip the Dishes deliveries in the ByWard Market, or daily equipment hauls between government buildings on the NCC pathways.
 The 20″ fat tires create a low centre of gravity that keeps 50 kg of cargo stable on icy winter paths — a real consideration from November to March.

-Battery options scale from 960 Wh to a massive 2,160 Wh — choose based on your daily distance and the season.
+Battery options scale from 960 Wh to 1,680 Wh with the dual-battery variant — choose based on your daily distance and the season.
 The step-thru frame mounts and dismounts fast with rear cargo loaded.
 At 500W nominal, it is pathway-legal on the full NCC network.
 If the cargo question is actually about replacing a car entirely, see our Electric Bike vs Car Canada comparison for the numbers.

 → View the Movin’ Pulse Fat Tire on Zeus eBikes